zuplo/docs/docs/errors/invalid-settings-dev-portal-auth-audience.md

   (INVALID_SETTINGS_DEV_PORTAL_AUTH_AUDIENCE)
 ---

-We were unable to generate documentation because your 'devPortalClient' does not contain a valid auth configuration.
+We were unable to generate documentation because your 'devPortalClient' doesn't contain a valid auth configuration.

 Ensure that the configuration for `authentication.devPortalClient` is set